percona/percona-docker/README.md

 If you find a bug in Percona Docker Images or one of the related projects, you should submit a report to that project's [Jira](https://jira.percona.com) issue tracker.

-Learn more about submitting bugs, new features ideas and improvements in the [Contribution Guide](CONTRIBUTING.md).
+Learn more about submitting bugs, new feature ideas, and improvements in the [Contribution Guide](CONTRIBUTING.md).